jjonescz/blog/content/posts/renew-certificate-uwp-msix-appx/index.md

 9. That's it.
    Now you can try to install the app package again using `Add-AppDevPackage.ps1` script and it should succeed.

-Let me know what you think and feel free to ask questions about this post in dedicated [thread on Reddit](https://www.reddit.com/user/jjones_cz/comments/kmggfj/renewing_certificate_for_uwp_package_msix_appx/).